 Dora is a tiny village located in the state of New Mexico.
 With a population of 115 people and just one neighborhood, Dora is the 160th largest community in New Mexico.

-Unlike some villages, Dora isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dora are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dora is a village of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Dora who work in teaching (44.44%), management occupations (25.93%), and office and administrative support (3.70%).

 As is often the case in a small village, Dora doesn't have a public transportation system that people use for their commute.